B. A. Paris: Behind Closed Doors

-Paris's debut novel, Behind Closed Doors, was picked up in 2014 by her agent, Camilla Bolton, at the Darley Anderson Literary Agency in London.
-The book quickly became a #1 New York Times and Sunday Times bestseller after being published the following year by HarperCollins Publishers.
-She was nominated in the Best Debut Author and Best Mystery & Thriller categories of the Goodreads Choice Awards of 2016.

-In 2017, Behind Closed Doors won the Gold Nielsen Bestseller Award for UK sales of 500,000 copies, making Paris the only debut fiction author to win a gold award that year.
-The book went on to win the Platinum Nielsen Bestseller Award in 2019 for sales of 1,000,000 copies in the UK alone.
-More than 3.5 million copies of Behind Closed Doors have been sold globally since its release.
+Paris's debut novel, Behind Closed Doors, was acquired in 2014 by her agent Camilla Bolton at the Darley Anderson Literary Agency in London and published in 2016 by HarperCollins in the UK and St. Martin's Press in the US.
+It became an instant New York Times and Sunday Times number one bestseller.
+Paris was nominated in the Best Debut Author and Best Mystery & Thriller categories at the Goodreads Choice Awards in 2016, and in 2017, Behind Closed Doors won the Gold Nielsen Bestseller Award for UK sales of 500,000 copies, making Paris the only debut fiction author to win a Gold award that year.
+The novel went on to win the Platinum Nielsen Bestseller Award in 2019 for sales of over one million copies in the UK alone.
+More than 6 million copies have now been sold globally since its release.

+The novel explores themes of psychological manipulation and coercive control in intimate relationships.
+Paris has spoken in interviews about being inspired by real accounts of women in controlling relationships.
+In a Goodreads Q&A in 2017, she noted that she was glad the book had "brought the subject of psychological abuse — which is so much harder to prove than physical abuse — into the open."

+The Breakdown

-The film and TV rights for The Breakdown were acquired by Stone Village Productions in 2016.
-The film adaptation of The Breakdown, titled Blackwater Lane, directed by Jeff Celentano, was released in June 2024.
+The Breakdown was published in 2017 and won the Silver Nielsen Bestseller Award in 2025 for UK sales of 250,000 copies.
+The film and television rights were acquired by Stone Village Productions in 2016 and the film adaptation, titled Blackwater Lane and directed by Jeff Celentano, was released in June 2024 starring Minka Kelly, Maggie Grace and Dermot Mulroney.